 Learn more about egg freezing with our comprehensive Egg Freezing Booklet!

-Briefly, both studies and our data are used to provide an estimated live birth rate per frozen egg.
+Data from two published studies, as well as from our updated internal data, are used to provide an estimated live birth rate per frozen egg at each age.
 We then assume a normal (binomial) distribution of births among eggs to calculate the chances of having 1 and more than 1 child based on the number of eggs you have frozen and the age at which they were frozen.
-You can click the “?” next to each result to learn more about the underlying data and how the estimates were calculated.
+Click “Learn More” underneath each result to view the underlying data and to see how the estimates are calculated.

 We will continue to update and publish our internal data semiannually and we will update the published studies and data as more become available.
 For now, the consistency of the Cobo et al. and Doyle et al. studies provides a good indicator of chances for success, particularly among women freezing their eggs before their 38th birthday.
 For women over 37 years old at the time of freezing, data are still limited.